What is Probate?

 It's common to use a professional when applying for probate

-Step five: Return completed forms, original will and death certificate to the Probate Registry and pay the appropriate fee which if the Tories are reelected in June 2017 is proposed to be:
+Step five: Return completed forms, original will and death certificate to the Probate Registry and pay the appropriate fee:

 Step six: Attend the Probate Registry for an interview and swear an Executor's oath.